 - Defended clients against alleged violations of Clean Water Act, including defining and implementing wetlands mitigation project.

 - Defended oil refining company regarding alleged petroleum hydrocarbon contamination in Madison County, Illinois.
-Plaintiffs agreed to dismiss multiple personal injury cases because of lack of product exposure.
+The plaintiffs agreed to dismiss multiple personal injury cases because of lack of product exposure.